-- Students may not carry or wear anything that advertises drugs, alcohol, tobacco products or anything that promotes & suggests lewd, dangerous, or unacceptable messages. - Clothing must not have holes or tears and must have finished hems.
+- Students may not carry or wear anything that advertises drugs, alcohol, tobacco products or anything that promotes or suggests lewd, dangerous, or unacceptable messages. - Clothing must not have holes or tears or appearance of holes or tears.
 Pants and skirts must not drag the ground.
-No patches or visible leggings/ tights underneath or over top of holes and - While students are expected to dress appropriately at after-school functions, they are not required to follow the dress code. - JROTC uniforms, profession based attire will be permitted for profession based experiences and extracurricular activity jackets may be worn on designated days.
+No patches or visible leggings/ tights underneath or over top of holes and rips. - While students are expected to dress appropriately at after-school functions, they are not required to follow the dress code. - JROTC uniforms, profession based attire will be permitted for profession based experiences and extracurricular activity jackets may be worn on designated days.